-At Chattahoochee Technical College, we are proud to serve those who have served our country in the United States military.
+At Chattahoochee Technical College, we are proud to serve those who have served our country in the United States military and their family members.
 We appreciate your commitment to your education and career aspirations.
 Our goal is to support you as you complete those endeavors.
 We will assist in your transition or return to civilian life after your military service has ended.
 It is possible you may receive college credit for your military training.
 We encourage you to request and submit your military training transcript to us for evaluation of transfer credit.

-For more veteran service information please refer to Veteran Servicesxx.
+For more veteran service information please refer to Veteran Servicesxxi.

 For Veteran Affairs Education Benefits: Eligible students can receive both VA benefits and financial aid.
 However, state financial aid (HOPE) takes precedence over VA benefits and federal financial aid as HOPE must be used only for tuition.
-You may contact our Veterans Certifying Official, Ms. Kristina Casey, for additional information: Kristina.casey@chattahoocheetech.edu or 770-528-4556.
+You may contact our Veterans Certifying Official, Ms. Kay Paul, for additional information: Kay.Paul@chattahoocheetech.edu or 770-528-3964